Server Actions

 In React's quest to "compose all the things," React has a solution to this problem in the form of "server actions."

-Server actions are similar to client components in many ways.
-The RSC payload carries with it a reference to the action you wish to perform and when the form is submitted, the server gets that reference so it knows the right function to call.
+Server actions are a subset of server functions.
+Server functions are similar to client components in many ways.
+The RSC payload carries with it a reference to the function you wish to perform and when the form is submitted, the server gets that reference so it knows the right function to call.

 Here's an example of this: